 The circle at the centre of the diagram is what you consider to be yourself.
 You can set that as your entire local government, or you could term that as a subset, for instance a project team or taskforce that you sit on.
-The centre is generally what you have the most control, responsibility and authority over.
-The next layer out would be people or organisations that you have a close relationship/partnership with and common goals or a shared purpose with, but over which you don't have direct control.
+The centre is generally what you have the most control, responsibility, and authority over.
+The next layer out would be people or organisations that you have a close relationship/partnership with and common goals or a shared purpose with, but over which you do not have direct control.
 The next layer includes those who have some effect on the work you do, perhaps indirect relationships or ad hoc relationships, but where you have even less control.
 The outer layer is the general macro environment in which you live, but over which you have minimal control.

-Schweizerische Eidgenossenschaft Confederazion suisse Confederazione Svizzera Confederaziun svizra Swiss Agency for Development and Cooperation SDC
+Swiss Agency for Development and Cooperation SDC